Mangotoxin: Mbo operon

-The proteins required for mangotoxin biosynthesis are encoded by the genes in mangotoxin biosynthetic operon (mbo): mboA, mboB, mboC, mboD, mboE, and mboF.
-All of them are required for the synthesis.
-The mbo-operon is regulated by gene mgoA in mangotoxin generating operon (mgo).
+The proteins required for mangotoxin biosynthesis are encoded by the genes in mangotoxin biosynthetic operon (mbo), which were identified using random mini-Tn5 mutagenesis, and subsequent cloning, sequencing, and expression.
+The mbo operon consist of six genes: mboA, mboB, mboC, mboD, mboE, and mboF.
+All of them are required for the synthesis, and if any of these genes were disrupted, it could result in mangotoxin production deficiency.
+Other genes involved in the regulation of mangotoxin biosynthesis are the GacS/GacA genes and the mangotoxin generating operon (mgo).
 The MgoA protein increases expression of mbo, but lack of MgoA is not enough to silence the mbo.
+The GacS/GacA genes is highly conserved in Gram-negative bacteria, and controls pathogenicity, quorum sensing, secondary metabolite production, and biofilm formation.
+In Pseudomonas syringae, the GacS/GacA gene regulates the production of multiple phytotoxins like syringomycin, syringopeptin, tabtoxin, and phaseolotoxin.